Pixelfairy7/Sass-Starter-Kit/README.md

 # Sass-Starter-Kit
-Boilerplate to use Sass, Gulp and BrowerSync in a project?
+Boilerplate to use Sass, Gulp and BrowerSync in a project.

+npm start to start the server